hardfoc/hf-pincfg/README.md

 ## Pin Mapping

-The header `include/hf_gpio_config.hpp` lists every pin used on the ESP32‑C6.
-The mappings are grouped by peripheral for quick reference.
+The header `include/hf_platform_config.hpp` provides minimal platform-specific configuration for the ESP32‑C6.
+Hardware-specific initialization is delegated to the internal interface wrapper layer.

 ### SPI0
 - **MISO** – `GPIO_NUM_2` (data from device to controller)